ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 If you want to use non-press touchpad for pedal, assign Mouse right button to Non-Press Touchpad Center.

-For 2-player support by using 2 Gear VR controllers, set Lightgun Device Assignment to joystick and follow instructions of option 2.
+For 2-player support by using 2 Gear VR controllers, follow instructions of option 2.

 ### Option 2: Lightgun emulation replacing gamepad left stick (e.g. Alien 3: The Gun)